 The Dagsmejan solution: Dagsmejan use the finest, natural fibres and the production takes place entirely in Europe.
 Each step of the way actions are taken to reduce energy consumption from using carbon neutral natural fibres, dyeing methods that require less heat and thereby less energy and using renewable energy.

 The challenge: Though cellulosic/ botanic fibres have many advantages compared to cotton and synthetic fibres when it comes to sustainability if not done right there is a real negative side to it.

-70 million trees are cut down every year to make clothes and when this is happening in rainforest areas the local eco systems come under threat.
+More than 200 million trees are cut down every year to make clothes and when this is happening in rainforest areas the local eco systems come under threat.11

 The Dagsmejan solution: Wood and pulp used by Dagsmejan comes from natural forests and sustainably managed plantations.
 All fibers are certified with FSC® or PEFC™ .
 Dagsmejan uses fibres from Lenzing, one of the most sustainable and ethical producers of any fibres worldwide.
 Dagsmejan also works together with Eden reforestation projects, a 501c3 NGO that focuses on fair employment and reforestation.